FinleyFraser/LawsforFS/Stapleton County Economy Injuction Act of 2024.md

 (B4) Using funds gained through a position in the OEA for personal reasons including but not limited to, buying a car, paying a fine, etc.
 (B5) Giving OEA funds to a person without proper authorization."

-**SECTION 1:** Chapter 8, Section 7 of the Firestone Criminal Code shall be established and titled "§6 - OEA Grant Fraud"
+**SECTION 2:** Chapter 8, Section 7 of the Firestone Criminal Code shall be established and titled "§7 - OEA Grant Fraud"

 It shall be a Misdemeanour Class A and recognized as a "Courts Only Offense", it shall state

 "(A) ‘OEA Grant Fraud’ shall be recognized as an unlawful criminal offense within Stapleton County.

 (B) OEA Grant Fraud shall be defined as doing any of the following acts:
 (B1) Lying about any part of a business's status to gain funds from the OEA.
+This includes information about employees and the owner if asked.
 (B2) Failing to use OEA grant money for the business.
-(B3) Failing to pay back grant money to the OEA if ordered."
+(B3) Failing to pay back grant money to the OEA if ordered.
+(B4) Failing to use grant money within the stipulated requirements."

+**SECTION 3:** Chapter 8, Section 8 of the Firestone Criminal Code shall be established and titled "§8 - OEA Loan Fraud"

+It shall be a Misdemeanour Class A and recognized as a "Courts Only Offense", it shall state

+"(A) ‘OEA Loan Fraud’ shall be recognized as an unlawful criminal offense within Stapleton County.

+(B) OEA Loan Fraud shall be defined as doing any of the following acts:
+(B1) Lying about any part of a business's status to gain funds from the OEA.
+(B3) Failing to pay the loan back in time or in the correct amounts.
+(B4) Using loan money to fund crimes."

+**SECTION 4:** Chapter 8, Section 9 of the Firestone Criminal Code shall be established and titled "§9 - EWC Inquiry Obstruction"

+It shall be a Misdemeanour Class A and recognized as a "Courts Only Offense", it shall state

+"(A) ‘EWC Inquiry Obstruction’ shall be recognized as an unlawful criminal offense within Stapleton County.

+(B) EWC Inquiry Obstruction shall be defined as doing any of the following acts:
+(B1) Lying, misleading, or withholding facts to/from the EWC during an inquiry.
+(B2) Failing to comply with a subpoena to appear in front of the EWC.
+Failing to testify after appearing is not considered a crime under this section.
+(B3) Falsifying screenshots, evidence, etc sent to the EWC during an inquiry.
+(B4) Being an OEA officer and failing to send a true and accurate screenshot as subpoenas by the EWC pursuant to Chapter 2 Section 4 of the "Stapleton County Economy Injuction Act of 2024".
+Failing to send a screenshot at all shall not be considered a crime under this section if made clear to the EWC."